 Where can I sleep on the Camino de Santiago?

 A good guidebook should offer accommodation information.
 Accommodation is available for all tastes and budgets.
 I love how you can just sleep in a clean hostel for 10 euros per night.
 Hotels and even campsites are available along the route.
 However, even if these locations are listed in a guidebook, it is still advisable to call in advance to check for vacancies during the summer.

 Being vegan in a country where you don’t speak the language is not easy.
 Most hikers should learn a few basic Spanish words for types of vegan food.
 Some of the local meals can even be made without meat.
 Others are simply delicious for vegans.
 For example, the paella de verduras is vegan.
 I would also recommend a few vegan protein bars to fuel the muscles as needed along the way.
 Read vegan on the Camino.

 Which is the best route for small groups?

 Everyone new to Camino de Santiago can start with Camino Frances.
 This is where most groups should head.
-Some of the quieter routes are preferred by solo pilgrims and larger groups might be disturbing the entire spiritual experience for these solo pilgrims.
-Camino de Invierno is certainly not recommended for groups as it is less traveled and highly contemplative for its pilgrims.
+Some of the quieter routes are preferred by solo pilgrims, and larger groups might disturb the entire spiritual experience for these solo pilgrims.
+Camino de Invierno is not recommended for groups as it is less traveled and highly contemplative for pilgrims.
 Read best Camino for one week.